DistributedClocks/CppVector/README.md

-CppVector (Work in progress)
+CppVector
 ===========

-This library can be added to a c++ project to generate a ShiViz-compatible vector-clock timestamped log of events in a concurrent or distributed system.
+This library can be added to a C++ project to generate a ShiViz-compatible vector-clock timestamped log of events in a concurrent or distributed system.
 CppVector is compatible with C++11.

 ### Usage

-Not ready yet.
 Compile the project using:

 ```g++ -W -Wall -Werror -std=c++11 CppVec.cpp ./VClock/VClock.cpp```